+It is quite possible to end up with outdated kitchen trends while passionately following the latest trends and technology.
 Kitchen design trends, not unlike fashion trends, come and go every year.
-And just like some of the more everlasting ones (we are looking right at you slim fit jeans) — some stay longer than the others.
+And just like some of the more everlasting ones (we are looking right at you slim-fit jeans) — some stay longer than others.

-The only problem is that changing a kitchen is not as inexpensive as changing into a dress that’s “in”.
+The only problem is that changing a kitchen is not as inexpensive as changing into an outfit that’s “in”.

 This is because a lot is at stake here.
-Kitchen remodeling is an expensive project and any decision related to incorporating the latest trends has to be taken very carefully.
-Nobody has the money to change the kitchen every day, after all.
-So, you have to super careful with your choices so that the final design lasts for a good ten years or so.
+Kitchen remodeling is an expensive project, and any decision related to incorporating the latest trends has to be taken very carefully.
+Nobody wants to have a kitchen following one of those outdated kitchen trends, nor do they have the money to change their kitchen every day, after all.
+So, you have to be super careful with your choices so that the final design lasts for a good ten years or so.

 We firmly believe that choosing a theme for a kitchen is more about what NOT to do than what to do for a particular year.
 After all, fads will always exist — but things that have overstayed their welcome should be done away with first.

-Let’s look into the trends that are dying a slow death and must be avoided in the new decade.
+Let’s look into the outdated kitchen trends that are dying slowly and must be avoided in the upcoming years.

 1. Using Marble

-A kitchen done in marble countertops comes across as exquisite and has a forever look-good factor attached to it that wants you to hold on it indefinitely.
+A kitchen done in marble countertops comes across as exquisite and has a consistently classic look attributed to it that makes you want to hold on to it indefinitely.

-However, the material is extremely difficult to maintain and needs to be sealed periodically.
-Plus it has a porous texture that allows oils and stains to seep through.
-If you have kids, be prepared for all kinds of scratches and marks to show through.
-People in 2020 are ditching it for all its impracticality.
-This can be an important factor especially if you are going to be selling in a few years.
+However, it is extremely difficult to maintain and needs to be sealed periodically.
+Plus, it has a porous texture that allows oils and stains to seep through.
+If you have kids, be prepared for all kinds of scratches and marks to show.
+People in 2022 are ditching it for all its impracticality.
+This can be an important factor, especially if you are going to be selling in a few years.

 2. Plaster Walls

-Plaster walls in the kitchen are a big no. They tend to take on grime very easily and start to have a stale look that’s a big put off.
-This is a big issue especially in a space that is overly exposed to splashes and other gruff.
+Plaster walls in the kitchen are a big no-no. They tend to take on grime very easily and start to look stale after a while; that’s a big put-off.
+This is a big issue, especially in a space that is overly exposed to splashes and other stains.
+Note, that outdated kitchen trends have become outdated mostly due to the functional challenges they bring with them.

 3. Barn Door Sliders

-Barn doors were hot once upon a time but have been climbing down the ladder for some time now.
+Barn doors are one of the most dramatically outdated kitchen trends.
+They were hot once upon a time but have been steadily declining ever since.
 To most modern homeowners, barn doors come across as a tacky option.
-Best to avoid them especially, if you are plan to sell your house in the coming time.
+Best to avoid them especially, if you are planning to sell your house in the coming future.

 4. All-White Kitchen

-White is irreplaceable.
-There are not many shades that can stand up to the timeless appeal of the serene color.
-However, somehow the idea of an all-white kitchen with white cabinets, white fixtures, and even a white countertop and white flooring has begun to lose favor as an ongoing trend.
-It tends to give a washed-out look to the space and becomes overwhelming.
-Besides, it’s been SO overdone in the last decade that it’s starting to become an eyesore.
+White is irreplaceable; not all colors can give the same feeling that white can.
+However, somehow the idea of an all-white kitchen with white cabinets, white fixtures, and even white countertops and white flooring has begun to lose favor as an ongoing trend.
+It gives a washed-out look to the space and becomes overwhelmingly stark.
+Besides, it has been SO overdone in the last decade that it’s starting to become an eyesore.

 5. Subway Tiles

-If your kitchen is done up in subway tiles and you plan to go for a kitchen remodel, consider getting rid of the tiles.
+If your kitchen has been done in subway tiles and you plan to go for a kitchen remodel, consider getting rid of the tiles as they are among the nearly outdated kitchen trends.
 Subways are already overused as well as overexposed.
-There are many other interesting options in different colors, shapes and textures that you can choose from.
+You can choose from many other interesting options in different colors, shapes, and textures.

 6. Industrial Style Lighting

-There was a time when the heavy and oversized lighting was in vogue.
+There was a time when heavy and oversized lighting was in vogue.
 But not anymore.
 There has been a substantial change in design preferences lately.
+And the current preferences seem to have added industrial lighting to the list of outdated kitchen trends.

-With the design world moving towards clean lines and minimalism, sleeker options like soft pendants are the favored option for creating just the right ambiance.
+With the design world moving towards clean lines and minimalism, sleeker options like soft pendants are the favored option for creating just the right amount of ambiance.

 7. The Traditional Dining Table